A Complexity Hierarchy of Shuffles in Card-Based Protocols: Introduction

 Subsequent works introduced additional shuffle techniques and theoretical results.
-In 2015, Koch et al.~\cite{nonclosed} introduced the notions of non-closed and non-uniform shuffles, which are generally difficult to implement in practice.
+In 2015, Koch et al.~\cite{nonclosed} introduced the notions of non-closed shuffles, whose set of permutations does not form a group, and non-uniform shuffles, which assign different probabilities to different permutations.
+Such shuffles are generally difficult to implement in practice.
 In the same year, Ishikawa et al.~\cite{scramble} introduced the \sh{pss}.
-Shinagawa et al.~\cite{polygon} introduced the \sh{rpc} in 2017, in the context of rotating polygon cards.
-Nishimura et al.~\cite{unequal} proposed special tools for performing shuffles with piles of unequal sizes, which can realize certain non-closed shuffles.
-In subsequent works, Nishimura et al.~\cite{nonuniform,nonuniform2} further showed that the same tools can be used to realize certain non-uniform shuffles.
+Shinagawa et al.~\cite{polygon} introduced the \sh{rpc} in 2017 in the context of rotating polygon cards.
+Nishimura et al.~\cite{unequal} proposed special tools for performing shuffles with piles of unequal sizes, enabling certain non-closed shuffles to be realized.
+In a subsequent work, Nishimura et al.~\cite{nonuniform} further showed that the same tools can also realize certain non-uniform shuffles.

 In 2020, Koch and Walzer~\cite{chosen} proved that every uniform closed shuffle can be realized using only \sh{rc} operations, although additional cards of the same size but with a different back color are required.
 More recently, Miyamoto and Shinagawa~\cite{graph} showed that certain shuffles corresponding to automorphism groups of graphs can be realized using only \sh{pss} operations, again requiring additional cards.
 Saito et al.~\cite{saito} proved that any shuffle with rational probabilities can be realized using only \sh{rc} operations with additional cards; however, the number of required cards can grow extremely large, especially when the outcome set contains more than two permutations.